Sirineatitallah/ShallowDeepFakesLocalization/README.md

 # Shallow- and Deep-fake Image Manipulation Localization Using Deep Learning

-This is the repository for paper [Shallow- and Deep-fake Image Manipulation Localization Using Deep Learning]() submitted to ICNC 2023.
+This is the repository for paper [Shallow- and Deep-fake Image Manipulation Localization Using Deep Learning]() accepted to ICNC 2023.

 ![](./github/network.png)